-It’s safe to say that the transition to an online event was a huge success!
+Indeed, it’s safe to say that the transition to an online event has gone extremely well!
 Many of the virtual attendees said they enjoyed how intimate the talks felt — some saying it seemed as though the speakers were talking directly to them.

 The chance to network wasn’t lost either, with social media rooms giving people the opportunity to connect with hundreds of others, far more than would be possible at a traditional in-person conference.

-While the all-virtual Conference worked extremely well, the plan is to return to a face-to-face event next year if possible.
-So, if you’re interested in attending, you can save the date (March 23, 2021) and head to Boston for an inspiring experience that “motivates, educates, and empowers women leaders at every stage of their careers.”
+So, if you’re interested in attending the virtual Simmons Leadership Conference, you can save the date (April 13, 2022) and enjoy an inspiring experience that “motivates, educates, and empowers women leaders at every stage of their careers.”